asconix/rfcs/rfcs/0057-secrets-for-services.md

 The general idea is centered around this simple process:

-A privileged side-cart service is launched first, creates a namespace, executes the fetcher function which retrieves the secrets and copies them into the private tmpfs.
-The side-cart service binds to the target service to ensure it's shut down and the namespace is destroyed when the target service disappears.
+A privileged side-car service is launched first, creates a namespace, executes the fetcher function which retrieves the secrets and copies them into the private tmpfs.
+The side-car service binds to the target service to ensure it's shut down and the namespace is destroyed when the target service disappears.
 This service uses `RemainAfterExit` to keep the namespace open for other services without relying on arbitrary timing.

-The target service launches once the side-cart service has been launched, joins it's namespace and is able to access the secrets provided in the shared tmpfs in `/tmp`.
+The target service launches once the side-car service has been launched, joins it's namespace and is able to access the secrets provided in the shared tmpfs in `/tmp`.
 The service is not free to access the file in whichever way it wants -